 This beautiful National Heritage Site is located in Colwood, in the Greater Victoria area.
 Completed in 1908, Hatley Castle was built for James Dunsmuir, a former politician and lieutenant governor of BC (and son of Robert Dunsmuir mentioned above).
 The castle was home to the family until the late 1930s.

-In 1940 the estate was purchased by the Dominion Government to be used as a Naval Training Academy and College until 1995.
-It was then turned over to Royal Roads University and is used as their administration office.
-The castle houses the President, Vice-President, the Managers of Finance and Facilities, and the administrative support staff for Royal Roads University…and, not to mention, a few unwanted guests.
+In 1940, the Dominion Government purchased the estate for a Naval Training Academy and College.
+It was in operation until 1995.
+Then, it was turned over to Royal Roads University and is now used as their administration office.
+The castle houses Royal Roads staff and a few unwanted guests.

-There have been numerous sightings of ghosts at the castle, and it is said to be haunted by its former residents, the Dunsmuir family.
+Numerous sightings of ghosts have been reported at the castle, which is said to be haunted by its former residents, the Dunsmuir family.
 Many of the sightings happened when cadets still had dorm rooms in the castle.

-More recent sightings and phenomena include hearing the chime of a bell that isn’t there and the opening and closing of doors and windows on their own.
-One of the more eerie stories is about a ghost following a family home after visiting the castle (read the Vancity Buzz article linked below).
+More recent sightings and phenomena include hearing the chime of a bell that isn't there and doors and windows opening and closing on their own.
+One of the more eerie stories is about a ghost following a family home after visiting the castle.

 Sources: